This post may contain affiliate links. Please read how we make money for more information.

 Check out Kayla’s free workshop to learn more about starting a virtual assistant business.

-Another option to consider for those who are exploring stay at home mom business ideas is to be a virtual bookkeeper.
+Another stay-at-home option to consider is to be a virtual bookkeeper.
 A virtual bookkeeper is someone who works from home helping businesses maintain their financial records.

 Thanks to the internet and the fact that many accounting systems are now cloud-based, you no longer have to work in an office somewhere to be a bookkeeper.
 You can do everything from home.